Message from The President

 Yoshiaki Terumichi, President

-The President of Sophia University
+President of Sophia University

 Professor, Faculty of Science and Technology

-Professor Terumichi became a full professor of the Faculty of Science and Technology at Sophia University, also serving in numerous administrative and leadership roles, including Director of the Student Center in 2005, Director of Admissions in 2010, Vice President for Academic Affairs from 2011, Assistant Director for the Promotion of Global Studies in 2014, Director of the Human Resources Center for International Cooperation.
-In 2017, Professor Terumichi became the President of Sophia University.
+Professor Terumichi became a full professor of the Faculty of Science and Technology at Sophia University, also serving in numerous administrative and leadership roles, including Director of Center for Student Affairs in 2005, Director of Admissions Office in 2010, Vice President for Academic Affairs from 2011, Executive Director for Global Academic Affairs in 2014, Director of Human Resources Center for International Cooperation in 2015.
+In 2017,